IamVigneshC/GCP-Streaming-IoT-Kafka-to-PubSub/README.md

 gcloud pubsub subscriptions create from-kafka --topic=from-kafka --topic-project=$PROJECT_ID

-## Task 3.
-Start the Kafka VM application instance
+## 3. Start the Kafka VM application instance
 Now you will set up Kafka topics interacting with Pub/Sub.

 Return to the Kafka VM instance (SSH Window A) and submit the following command: